mnl359/rampup2020/README.md

 #### List of emails logged

-Another REST service include in the JAVA app is list all delivered emails.
+Another REST service includes in the JAVA app is the list of all delivered emails.
 ```sh
 GET rest service
     http://localhost:8080/v1/logger?startDate=&endDate=2017-12-01 00:00&onlyDelivered=false